 Using case studies in university-level marketing education

 Brennan, Ross (2009) Using case studies in university-level marketing education.
 Marketing intelligence and planning., 27 (4). pp. 467-473.
 ISSN 0263-4503

 Full text is not in this repository.

 Findings – Selection criteria for the possible inclusion of specific case studies in a marketing course will be affected by the characteristics of students (prior experience, familiarity with subject matter), characteristics of the course (academic level, subject matter, managerial or non-managerial orientation), and by characteristics of the case study (degree of realism, complexity, knowledge content, skills content, degree of decision orientation).

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||23 Nov 2009 10:48|
+|Date Deposited:||23 Nov 2009 10:48|